Ted Scruggs

 Edwin Theodore Scruggs II (April 18, 1923 - November 30, 2000) was an American football player who played at the end position on both offense and defense.
 He played college football for Rice in 1941, 1942, and 1946 and professional football for the Brooklyn Dodgers in 1947 and 1948.

-Early years
+Early life

 Scruggs was born in 1923 in Houston.
 He attended Stephen F. Austin High School.

 College football and military service

 Scruggs played college football for Rice in 1941, 1942, and 1946.
 He left school in 1943 to work for the Houston Shipbuilding Company.
 He subsequently served in the United States Navy during World War II.
 After the war, he returned to Rice and helped lead the 1946 Rice Owls football team to a Southwest Conference championship and a victory over Tennessee in the 1947 Orange Bowl.

 Professional football

 He was selected by the Chicago Bears in the sixth round (44th overall pick) of the 1946 NFL draft but did not play for the Bears.
 He played professional football in the All-America Football Conference (AAFC) for the Brooklyn Dodgers during their 1947 and 1948 seasons.
 He appeared in 26 games for the Dodgers.